Choosing the Right Questions to Ask Your Doctor When Facing a Serious Diagnosis

 How Do You Begin to Ask Questions?

 One helpful source of guidance is buried deep inside the website of the U.S. Department of Health and Human Services.
 It is some very helpful advice and videos from the Agency for Healthcare Research and Quality.
 It offers lists of a number of questions for you to ask your physician about your diagnosis or condition.
 There is even an interactive “question builder” that you can create based on a variety of conditions.
-You can find it here.
+It’s now available as an app.

 Basic Questions to Start With